tonydavis629/personal-site/src/data/about.md

 # Current research interests

-I am working on a lot of different things (read: too many things) at the moment.
+I am working on a lot of different (read: too many) things at the moment.
 My main effort involves research at Dr. Bing Ouyang's lab at the Harbor Branch Oceanographic Institute, where we are developing the Hybrid Aerial Underwater Robotic System.
 The aim of this research is to reduce labor costs for aquaculture farms with intelligent networked robotics.
 We are also working on several underwater imaging and lidar projects.
 I also work for the Silicon Valley AI startup Deep Forest Sciences to implement bioinformatics tools in the open source machine learning library DeepChem.
 These tools are enabling biologists to use state of the art AI technology without needing to be AI experts.
 Besides all that, I continue to contribute to the Johns Hopkins University Applied Physics Lab building a realtime object tracking system for use on military vessels.

 # Some history